 HI: Now I’ve never heard this before, but if it was anybody other than Steve doing this, you’d certainly tell them to ‘knock it of’?

 Maurice: Well, you know with Steve, I knew he wanted me to get through it because he probably thought I would forget a line, which I don’t do a lot.
-But, I know hes rooting for me, I know that’s what it came from.
-Yes, its a bit distracting.
+But, I know he’s rooting for me, I know that’s what it came from.
+Yes, it’s a bit distracting.
 But, then I just started to look in another direction when he started doing it.

 Steve: Dude.
 That’s hilarious, bro.
 Read my lips!